 11. Pick a wallpaper that tells a story

-Nothing keeps kids occupied like a good story.
+Nothing keeps little kids occupied like a good story.
 With a storytelling wallpaper, getting them to imagine that they are inside a fairytale will be easy and effortless.

 We love the very colourful 'Monkeys' Wallpaper Mural by Clare Wilson Studio, available at Wallsauce.com.

 Pink is a firm favourite of many children – and rightly so, it's a warm, welcoming shade.
 An especially popular choice for decorating a girl's bedroom, many boys will like pink, too.
 If you can't stomach an overly pink bedroom, but your child loves the colour, pick a wallpaper with pink accents, then pair with a pink chest of drawers.

 13. Choose a wallpaper design that will grow with them

 Most kids' room wallpaper designs will need replacing several times while your kids are growing up.
 If the prospect of renewing the children's room wallpaper every few years does not appeal, choose a design that is not exclusively for kids' rooms and it should accommodate all age stages.